scottux/game-lib/README.md

 - Symbol: The symbol to use for display. &diams;, &hearts;, &spades;,&clubs;.
 - toValue(card) Helpful in mappings.
 - toString(card) Helpful in output.
+- toHtml(card) Helpful in output.
 - toSuit(card) Helpful in mappings.

 ### Deck

-Represents a deck of playing cards.
+Represents a deck of cards.

-- Cards: The deck is primarily a set of cards.
+- The deck is a collection of Card.
 - hit() Take the top card off the deck, to deal it out.
 - shuffle() Shuffle the deck, randomizes the card array.